YoussefMorad1/Banking-System/README.md

 * **BankingApplication Class:**
 This is the main class that runs the application.
 This class displays the main menu and accepts the user's choice.
 It maintains a list of accounts and clients.

-   BankingApplication allows the user (the bank employee) to perform operations on a bank account:
+   BankingApplication allows the user (the bank employee) to perform these operations:
      * Create a bank account for a specific client.
      * List all the available bank accounts.
      * For each account, it allows him to display the account details, withdraw money and deposit money